jdrichardsappacad/react-2021/week-15/quizzes/03-reducers.md

     <answer>Make a new `state` object</answer>
     <answer>Dispatch an `action`</answer>
     <explanation>
-      The Redux store has a reducer function for updating the current state and returning an updated version of the state.
+      The Redux store uses a pure reducer function to update state in the store.
     </explanation>
   </question>
 </quiz>
 <quiz>
   <question multiple>
     <p>
       A reducer accepts which of the following parameters?
+Choose all that apply.
     </p>
     <answer>Initial `state`</answer>
     <answer>Payload</answer>